olmom/coupled-oscillators-redox/README.md

 # coupled-oscillators-redox

 This repository contains the reproducible code for the generation of data, analysis and figures in the manuscript "Coupling allows robust circadian rhythms despite heterogeneity and noise" ([preprint](https://www.biorxiv.org/)).
+Note that the simulated data should be generated before (with the *main.py* script or downloaded from [zenodo](https://www.zenodo.org/).

 To execute this code:

 1. Clone this project at a suitable location.
 This will place the code within a directory named **coupled-oscillators-redox**
-2. Download all the simulated data from ([zenodo](https://www.zenodo.org/)) (or alternatively generate all the simulated data with *main.py* script
+2. Download all the simulated data from ([zenodo](https://www.zenodo.org/)) (or alternatively generate all the simulated data with the *main.py* script)
 3. Make sure you have `Python` and basic libraries (`numpy`, `scipy`, `matplotlib`) installed
 4. Open the files and start reproducing results